deleterium/SmartC/README.md

 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=deleterium_SmartC&metric=vulnerabilities)](https://sonarcloud.io/dashboard?id=deleterium_SmartC)
 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=deleterium_SmartC&metric=coverage)](https://sonarcloud.io/dashboard?id=deleterium_SmartC)

 ## Objective
 To empower developers, allowing them to create complex and highly optimized smart contracts.

 ## Usage
 [Run on gitpages](https://deleterium.github.io/SmartC/stable/index.html) latest stable version.
 Optionally download project to your computer and open file `index.html` of stable folder in your browser.
 After compiling, information to create the Smart Contract is presented and it is possible to deploy on your own local node.
-For old versions: [v0.1](https://smartc.deleterium.info/v0.1/) [v0.2](https://smartc.deleterium.info/v0.2/)
+All versions released are avaliable at [https://deleterium.info/SmartC/](https://deleterium.info/SmartC/)

 ## FAQ
 Some information and explanation about the project for users that aren't programmers can be found on [Non-Technical FAQ](https://deleterium.github.io/SmartC/docs/Non-Technical-FAQ);